Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Government

-Healthcare, pharma, biotech
+Healthcare, pharma and biotech

-Media & entertainment
+Media and entertainment

-8. Collaborate with influencers and creators
+8. Collaborate with influencers and creators.

 “The influencer bubble is popping,” Lund said.
 “Trust is eroding because followers know most endorsements are paid.
 Instead, we recommend building real relationships with micro-influencers, especially ones with local or niche followings.
 They create more authentic content and drive higher-quality engagement.”

-9. Utilize Instagram shopping features
+9. Utilize Instagram shopping features.

-10. Refresh content forms regularly
+10. Refresh content formats regularly.

 Did you find this content helpful?